 Figure 3 zooms in to Mexico City.
 This granular level reveals the location of lynchings down to the roughly 1800 Mexico City neighbourhoods (colonias).
-We see that lynchings are concentrated in the Southern, semi-urban outskirts of the city, in the highly populated area of Iztapalapa, and in some areas of the center, especially the neighbourhood of Tepito with an important market area.
-Using this highly granular approach, we validated our news-based data collection by deploying a survey in 340 colonias of Mexico City where respondents were asked whether they knew if lynching-style incidents occurred in their colonia.
-As we set out in Appendix 4.3, the survey measure was significantly correlated with the news-based indicator of lynching (correlation coefficients between 0.11 and 0.21), suggesting that within Mexico City at least, the spatial variation represented in the LYLA data is broadly in line with local knowledge of lynching.
-The encountered correlations, though significant, are though weak, which is mainly due to two reasons: first, the survey-based measure of lynching prevalence is noisier than expected, as respondents from the same neighborhood showed little agreement about the existence of lynchings, suggesting that survey-based measures may be problematic.
-Second, the media-based measures underreport lynchings, which may also weaken the correlation.
+We see that lynchings are concentrated in the Southern, semi-urban outskirts of the city, in the highly populated area of Iztapalapa, and in some areas of the city center, especially the neighbourhood of Tepito with an important market area.
+Using this highly granular approach, we validated our newspaper-based data collection by deploying a survey in 340 colonias of Mexico City where respondents were asked whether they knew if lynching-style incidents occurred in their colonia.
+As we set out in Appendix 4.3, the survey measure was significantly correlated with the newspaper-based indicator of lynching (correlation coefficients between 0.11 and 0.21), suggesting that within Mexico City at least, the spatial variation represented in the LYLA data is broadly in line with local knowledge of lynching.

-&lt;sup>10 In this figure, the shading does not reflect a population-adjusted measure as units are too small.
+&lt;sup>16 In this figure, the shading does not reflect a population-adjusted measure as units are too small.

 Figure 3.
-Absolute number of reported lynchings in Mexico-City, 2010-2019
+Absolute number of reported lynchings in Mexico-City, 2010-2019 claim.
+The LYLA data captures the precise date of each lynching event, allowing researchers to explore trends across Latin America as a whole, and within each individual country.